 Turning Competitors Into Collaborators

 Once you've finished assessing the competion, it's a wise move to have a conversation with someone who is in the business.
-If you think owners of nearby dairy bar restaurants will give you advice, think again.
+If you think owners of nearby dairy bars will give you advice, think again.
 The last thing they want to do is help you to be a better competitor.

-But, a person who owns a dairy bar restaurant in another town will be much more likely to talk with you, as long as they don't view you as a competitive threat.
+But, a person who owns a dairy bar in another town will be much more likely to talk with you, as long as they don't view you as a competitive threat.
 In fact, they are often very willing to share startup advice with you.
 In my experience, you may have to call ten business owners in order to find one who is willing to share his wisdom with you.

-Where do you find a dairy bar restaurant owner outside of your area who is willing to talk?
+Where do you find a dairy bar owner outside of your area who is willing to talk?

 It's easy.
 Here's a link you can use to find a mentor outside of your area.